-WARNING: All content, text, images, illustrations, music, videos and photos contained within this site have a copyright © , obtained through the Library of Congress, Washington D.C., and are the sole property of BDSMterms.com.
-You may not copy, use, or distribute without the expressed written consent of BDSMterms.com.
-Failure to obtain written permission before use, could result in legal ramifications.
+WARNING: All content, text, images, illustrations, music, videos, and photos contained within this site are copyrighted through the Library of Congress, Washington, D.C., and are the sole property of BDSMterms.com.
+You may not copy, use, or distribute this material without the express written consent of BDSMterms.com.
+Failure to obtain written permission before use could result in legal ramifications.

-Please note: The term bottom usually refers to the physical aspect only of the role one takes as a receiver of any BDSM activity, and does not necessarily imply emotional commitment to a dominant partner.
-The term submissive usually refers to one who surrenders control of her/his body and behavior to another person for erotic BDSM play.
-However, often the term submissive is used as a general term.
-In the descriptions in this glossary, for the purposes of simplicity, the terms bottom or submissive are used as general terms, to mean anyone on the receiving end of any BDSM play or activity.
-The same applies to the terms top and dominant in that dominant is used in this glossary as a general term meaning anyone on the striking end of any BDSM activity.
+• The term bottom usually refers to the physical aspect one takes as a receiver of any BDSM activity and does not necessarily imply emotional commitment to a dominant partner.
+The term submissive usually refers to one who surrenders control of their body and behavior to another person for erotic BDSM play.
+However, submissive is often used as a general term.
+In the descriptions in this glossary, for the sake of simplicity, the terms bottom and submissive are used as general terms to mean anyone on the receiving end of any BDSM play or activity.
+The same applies to the terms top and dominant, in that dominant is used in this glossary as a general term meaning anyone on the giving or striking end of any BDSM activity.

-Also, it should be noted: the terms BDSM, fetish, kink, bondage, S/M, and S&M, have specific meanings, but also each term is often used by both the vanilla world and the BDSM world as a broad general term to describe all that is kinky or to describe the subculture of kink.
-Sometimes these terms have the same broad-range meaning when used in a descriptive context.
+• Also, it should be noted that while the terms BDSM, fetish, kink, bondage, S/M, and S&M have specific meanings, each term is also often used by both the vanilla world and the BDSM world as a broad, general term to describe all that is kinky or to describe the subculture of kink.
+Sometimes these terms have the same broad meaning when used in a descriptive context.

-All terms beginning with a number are found spelled out on the alphabetical page.
-All acronyms and initials are in alphabetical order on the alphabetical page.
+• All terms beginning with a number are spelled out in alphabetical order on the alphabetical page.
+All acronyms and initials are also listed in alphabetical order on the alphabetical page.

 if you have any questions or comments about a term, email us